evidence-dev/evidence/sites/docs/pages/core-concepts/query-functions/index.md

 ```

-Dot functions allow you to operate on query results with SQL-like syntax.
+Query functions allow you to operate on query results with SQL-like syntax.

 <Alert status="warning">

 **Warning**

-Dot functions are experimental and may change in the future.
+Query functions are experimental and may change in the future.

 </Alert>

-The supported dot functions are:
+The supported query functions are:

 - [``.where(`sqlStatement`)``](#where)
 - [`.groupBy([columns], withRowCount = true)`](#groupby)